Getting Started

 serial_interface/tests/configurations/liqC.2.5gcc_6000K.OUTCAR_#000.xyz | tee my_test.log

-For additional details on using, integrating, and compiling, and contributing, see:
+For additional details on using, integrating, compiling, and contributing, see: